-When you first hear about Spartan you expect hundreds of burly men with chiselled abs to be throwing your carcass about the countryside as they trample their way to glory…
+When you first hear about Spartan Racing, you expect hundreds of burly men with chiselled abs to be throwing your carcass about the countryside as they trample their way to glory.

-Though that is far from what you find across the challenges in distant lands, brought forth by Sparta!
+Though that is far from what you find among the challenges in distant lands, brought forth by Sparta!

 In this life we are becoming too civilised, if the lights went out, most would likely cower under a desk, or pinch some tinned peaches from the local supermarket.